AndreyPatseiko/echarts-gl/README.md

 ECharts-GL is available under the BSD license.

 ## Changes in this fork

-New chart type - `heatmapGL` - was developed. \
+1. New chart type - `heatmapGL` - was developed. \
    This chart was based on the scatterGL.
 And it has some limitation on styling in `itemStyle` (you can't use borders, or emphasis options).
    You can find example in <b>./test/hetamapGL-simple.html</b>

+2. `ScatterGL`
+   - items outside the grid boundary have been excluded from the rendering process

 #### Installing

 ```bash
 npm i github:AndreyPatseiko/echarts-gl#heat-map-optimization
 ```